ld32/archiveSmallFiles/README.md

 Please review logs and see what is the issue:
 $ cat pass1/tarError*

-If there is permission issues, please run:
+If there is permission issues, please run (with 4 processes):
 $ sudoCorrectPermission.sh pass2 4

 Aftet that, you can run the next pass now: pass2